Learn about the rules around renting office space in the Netherlands, including how tenancy regulations depend on the type of business you’re running.

 - your clients do not visit the house

-- you do not cause any nuisance to your neighbours
+- you do not cause any nuisance to your neighbors

 - only a small part of the house is used for business activities

-A shop, hairdresser’s salon, beauty parlour or a mechanic’s workshop are unlikely to be seen as businesses which can be run at your home address.
+A shop, hairdresser’s salon, beauty parlor or a mechanic’s workshop are unlikely to be seen as businesses which can be run at your home address.